 "Most employers look for someone who has a good understanding of business analysis, including knowledge of appropriate analysis or modelling tools.
 A proven track record and relevant experience working in a similar industry or environment is also highly desirable to enable the BA to ‘hit the ground running’ in their new role.

 Systems and data analysis skills, such as SQL and desktop data analysis tools, are also desirable skill sets.
 Beyond that, previous exposure to managing stakeholders at all levels is key."
-Ahsan continues.
+Chris continues.

 What personal qualities are required?